On our road trip through Pennsylvania we discovered a National Park that we were totally…

 Crater Lake is Oregon’s shimmering blue gem and its only National Park

 The water of Crater Lake is incredibly clear and the bluest of blues.
-One a sunny day it is truly spectacular.
+On a sunny day, it is truly spectacular.

-Other things to know about when planning to visit Crater Lake is that is high in altitude and snowy.
+Another thing to know about when planning to visit Crater Lake is that is high in altitude and snowy.
 This means that the weather is incredibly changeable (which can make it hard to actually see the lake) and roads and trails inside the Pack can be closed due to snow into July each year.
 It is important to check on the National Park Service’s website before you travel.
-When you visit earlier in the season, especially in June and early July beware of the mosquitoes, they can be vicious, so pack some potent bugs sprays when you visit.
+When you visit earlier in the season, especially in June and early July beware of the mosquitoes, they can be vicious, so pack some potent bug sprays when you visit.

 The island in Crater Lake is a cinder cone called Wizard Island.
 Wizard Island grew within the caldera of Mt.
 Mazama soon after the caldera had formed.

 There are 16 official hiking trails with Crater Lake National Park, ranging from easy to moderate to strenuous.
-There’s only one way to get to the lake shore.
-You must hike 1.1 mile down the switchback Cleetwood Trail to Cleetwood Cove.
-To find the trailhead, drive to the lake’s north side, 11 miles (17.6 km) from Rim Village if traveling clockwise on Rim Drive.
+There’s only one way to get to the lakeshore.
+You must hike 1.1 miles down the switchback Cleetwood Trail to Cleetwood Cove.
+To find the trailhead, drive to the lake’s north side, 11 miles (17.6 km) from Rim Village if travelling clockwise on Rim Drive.
 Once at the bottom you can fish, swim or take a boat tour (ticket required).

 There are currently three historically designed trolleys that will operate at Crater Lake each day.
 Each trolley accommodates 25 passengers.
 The tour will entail a two-hour tour around the Rim Drive of the lake with several stops at specific areas of interest and includes a National Park interpreter/guide that will provide information about the unique features of Crater Lake National Park.
 The trolleys are ADA compliant.

 Cyclists are permitted on paved roads and on unpaved Grayback Drive.
 Bicycles are not allowed on park trails, except the Pinnacles Trail.
-Serious road cyclists love challenge of riding Rim Drive with its frequent climbs totaling 3,800 feet in elevation gain.
+Serious road cyclists love the challenge of riding Rim Drive with its frequent climbs totalling 3,800 feet in elevation gain.

 The Park host two “vehicle-free” Saturdays in September for cyclists and pedestrians to enjoy the views without worrying about traffic.

-There are two types of boat tour available.
+There are two types of boat tours available.
 Firstly, you can take a quick shuttle boat hop to Wizard Island to explore this little cinder cone in the middle of the Lake.
-The second option is a two hour cruise around the Lake with a Park Ranger who will provide a guided experience on Crater Lake.
+The second option is a two-hour cruise around the Lake with a Park Ranger who will provide a guided experience on Crater Lake.

 Getting to the boat tour is an adventure in its own right.
 There is a 2.2-mile round-trip trail (down to the boat dock and back) that drops approximately 700 ft.
 The hike down to the dock takes approximately 30-45 minutes.